 If you would like to volunteer, or know more about this, please contact Voluntary Norfolk.

-A number of people are coming together to form groups with the sole purpose of helping out those most vulnerable residents in the local community.
+People have come together to form groups with the sole purpose of helping out those most vulnerable residents in the local community.

 You can see if your local area has a mutual aid group by visiting the Covid-19 Mutual Aid website.